ossu/computer-science/README.md

 **Cost**.
 All or nearly all course material is available for free.
 However, some courses may charge money for assignments/tests/projects to be graded.
 Note that both [Coursera](https://www.coursera.support/s/article/209819033-Apply-for-Financial-Aid-or-a-Scholarship?language=en_US) and [edX](https://courses.edx.org/financial-assistance/) offer financial aid.

-Decide how much or how little to spend based on your own time and budget;
-just remember that you can't purchase success!
+Decide how much or how little to spend based on your own time and budget, just remember that you can't purchase success!

 **Process**.
 Students can work through the curriculum alone or in groups, in order or out of order.